 Adding subcategories to your menu can be a real game-changer.
-For example, let’s say you have a great collection of bags that you want to sell, but they all have different styles; some of them are elegant, and some are rather on the sportier side.
+For example, you have a great collection of bags that you want to sell, but they all have different styles; some are elegant, and some are on the sportier side.

 This is where subcategories come in handy.
-Check out the example below so you’ll see what I am talking about.
+Check out the example below to see what I am talking about.

 As you can see from here, the main category falls under ‘Accessories and Bags,’ and the subcategories within are highlighted.

-To add subcategories, you must first select a category to serve as the parent category.
-For example, if you store clothing items, you can add a “belts” subcategory to the “accessories” parent category if you store clothing items.
+You must first select a category to serve as the parent category to add subcategories.
+For example, you can add a “belts” subcategory to the “accessories” parent category if you store clothing items.
 Just like this: 👇

 After you’ve finished naming your subcategories, hit ‘Add a new category and you’re all set.
 All your child categories will be marked with a dash like this:

 How to quickly edit your Product Categories

-The great thing about product categories is that you can easily edit them from your WordPress Dashboard without having to dig in the back and scrape out the code.
+The great thing about product categories is that you can easily edit them from your WordPress Dashboard without digging in the back and scraping the code.
 Let’s see how!